yoDon/phenomic-react-mobx-typescript-boilerplate/README.md

 # Phenomic-React-MobX-TypeScript

-Minimal boilerplate for a single-page app using Phenomic, MobX, React and TypeScript with TSX for use with the free Visual Studio Code editor
+Minimal boilerplate for a static website using Phenomic, MobX, React and TypeScript with TSX for use with the free Visual Studio Code editor

 Initial install: